 Clean up your dog's environment

 Dogs are highly sensitive to a wide range of pollutants, including many common household cleaning products.
-You can buy non-toxic household cleaning solutions at Healthy House—and all of their products are also hypoallergenic, making them 100% safe for dogs with environmental allergies.

 Dogs are also sensitive to pesticides and fertilizers.
 If you absolutely must use these on your lawn, find a friend or relative your dog can stay with for a few days while the chemicals settle into the ground.
 If you suspect your dog has been rolling around on pesticide heavy grass while out and about, bathe them as soon as you get home.